Taking a screenshot of your device

 Luckily this is easy on all devices, Windows, Mac, iOS and Android.

-In this tip, we'll show you how to easily send a file using AirDrop.
+In this tip, we'll show you how to get started with a trackpad or mouse on your iPad.

 One of the best new features in iPadOS 14 is Scribble, this lets you use your Apple Pencil to write into any text entry field on the iPad so you can handwrite messages, documents etc and the iPad will convert it into text, just as if you'd typed it in.